deadsnakes/python2.7/Doc/glossary.rst

       Benevolent Dictator For Life, a.k.a. `Guido van Rossum
       <http://www.python.org/~guido/>`_, Python's creator.

+   bytes-like object
+      An object that supports the :ref:`buffer protocol <bufferobjects>`, like :class:`str`, :class:`bytearray` or :class:`memoryview`.
+      Bytes-like objects can be used for various operations that expect binary data, such as compression, saving to a binary file or sending over a socket.
+Some operations need the binary data to be mutable, in which case not all bytes-like objects can apply.

    bytecode
       Python source code is compiled into bytecode, the internal representation of a Python program in the CPython interpreter.
 The bytecode is also